donnemartin/viz/README.md

 ### How Do We Contact You?

-Contact details are on my [GitHub profile](https://github.com/donnemartin).
+-Contact details are on my [GitHub profile](https://github.com/donnemartin).

 You can also file a ticket on the [issue tracker](https://github.com/donnemartin/viz/issues).